jimratliff/GenoMac-system/README.md

 Find the installer for the version of macOS you want to install: Mr. Macintosh’s [macOS Tahoe Full Installer Database](https://mrmacintosh.com/macos-tahoe-full-installer-database-download-directly-from-apple/) has links to the same full installers you’d download directly from the App Store.[^HOW_TO_INSTALL]

 [^HOW_TO_INSTALL]: Download the installer and run it.
 Choose the desired (new) volume as the target.
 This creates an `Applications` and a `Library` folder on that volume.
 Launch `Applications/Install macOS Tahoe`.
 Once again, choose the new volume as the target.Select VANILLA_USER as the owner of the new volume, and ✅ “Copy account settings from «username».”
 Set up as new.
 Create a local administrator account for «username».
 Skip Apple Account signin.
 Skip Apple Intelligence.
-Enable File Vault.
+Enable FileVault.
 Now create USER_CONFIGURER.

 Both the GenoMac-system and GenoMac-user repositories are intended to be cloned locally, in order to provide access to the necessary scripts and other resources:
 - GenoMac-system is cloned only by the designated configuring user, USER_CONFIGURER, for that Mac.